cookpad/global-style-guides/testing/README.md

   </details>

 - <a name="testing-endpoints"></a>
-  Do not use the `document` meta tag when writing tests for endpoints
+  Do not use the `document` meta tag when writing tests for endpoints.
+Tests in the `specs/requests/api/` path are intended to create documentation for endpoints but to test the assert on the endpoint response or side-effects.
   <sup>[link](#testing-endpoints)</sup>

   <details>
     <summary><em>Example</em></summary>

     ```ruby
+    ## spec/requests/api/bookmarks_spec.rb

     ## Bad
     resource "Bookmarks" do
       get "/:version/users/:user_id/bookmarks" do